Dmitri Markov: Biography

 He originally competed for his birth country Belarus, but fell out with the Belarusian Athletics Federation and refused to compete for the country at the 1998 European Championships.
 He moved to Australia and was granted citizenship in 1999.
 He soon set a new Oceanian record in pole vault with 5.95 m having already jumped 6.00 m in 1998 while representing Belarus.
 He later improved the Oceanic record to 6.05 m, the third person ever to clear that height, as he won the 2001 World Championships.

 His best Olympic performance was in 2000 when he finished fifth.
 His last major competition was the Commonwealth Games in Melbourne, where he won the silver medal with a 5.60 m vault.

 He was named Western Australian Sports Star of the Year in 2001.
 Dmitri was the South Australian 2005-2006 Open Male Athlete of the Year and inducted into the South Australian Hall of Fame in 2007.
 In 2012 he was inducted into the Athletics Australia Hall of Fame.

 Dmitiri Markov announced his retirement in early 2007 due to chronic foot injuries.
 His last competition was the World Athletics Tour in Melbourne on 2 March 2007.

-His son Oleg Markov is a promising young Australian rules footballer, who has been drafted into the Australian Football League at the 2015 AFL draft by the Richmond Tigers.
+His son Oleg Markov plays for Collingwood in the Australian Football League and has previously played for Gold Coast and Richmond after being drafted in the 2015 National Draft.